haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 sand)
 Duration: Concentration, up to 2 hours
 Choose an area of terrain no larger than 40 feet on a side within range.
 You can reshape dirt, sand, or clay in the area in any manner you choose for the duration.
 You can raise or lower the area’s elevation, create or fill in a trench, erect or flatten a wall, or form a pillar.
 The extent of any such changes can’t exceed half the area’s largest dimension.
 So, if you affect a 40-­‐‑foot square, you can create a pillar up to 20 feet high, raise or lower the square’s elevation by up to 20 feet, dig a trench up to 20 feet deep, and so
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 166

 on.
 It takes 10 minutes for these changes to complete.
 At the end of every 10 minutes you spend concentrating on the spell, you can choose a new area of terrain to affect.